fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 Next, we need to create an _API token_ to edit the DNS config from third-party apps, we is necessary to get a HTTPS certificate in the reverse proxy later.

-1. On the Cloudflare dashboard, click on **Websites** and choose your domain.
+1. On the Cloudflare dashboard _Account Home_, choose your domain.

-2. Under the _DNS column on the right side of the page_, scroll down to _API_ and click on **Get your API token**.
+2. In your _domain overview_, in the column on the right side of the page, scroll down to _API_ and click on **Get your API token**.

 3. Click the **Create Token** button.

 4. Choose the **Edit zone DNS template**.

-5. Under Zone Resources, it should already be set to _Include_ and _Specific zone_ -- choose your domain from the dropdown menu and click **Continue to summary**.
+5. Under _Zone Resources_, it should already be set to _Include_ and _Specific zone_ -- choose your domain from the dropdown menu and click **Continue to summary**.

 6. On the next page, click **Create Token**.

-7. *Important!* Copy your API token and **save it somewhere**, you won't be shown it again.
+7. **Important!** Copy your API token and _save it somewhere_, you won't be shown it again and you will need it each time you provision a TLS certificate in Nginx Proxy Manager.

 <div id="proxy" />